psu13/mutable-states/content/The ASCOM Horror Show.md

 Finally, the biggest problem with ASCOM is that it's stuck on Windows.
 This means that if you would prefer to use any other sort of computer for day to day, you still have to learn Windows to talk to telescopes.
 The ASCOM people like to talk about how the platform is so "universal".
 You can write to it in any of several languages, they say.
 They seem to think this is a feature, while not being portable to any sort of device that isn't an awful Dell PC is just a minor setback.

 In summary, this is awful.
 Here we have a platform built mostly in the 2000s that is architected for the hardware assumptions of the 90s (you need a large PC to run a telescope instead of a tiny computer that fits in your pocket).
 We're stuck with serial I/O when everything should be on the network.
 And we're stuck in Windows, when the central hub should just be a cigarette box with an Ethernet jack that has all the control software you need to do everything, all controlled by JSON or something.

+You will note that I just suggested that something using REST and JSON would be better than ASCOM.
+This is what the world has come to.

 Maybe someone will see the light and fix all of this and build it right.
 Build it the way you would have in 2007 rather than 1995.
 They probably won't though, since all the only appreciation that they'll get is <a href="http://mutable-states.com/tens-of-dollars.html">tens of dollars, at most</a>.